 Orange City Utilities Department will be conducting our annual hydrant flushing and testing program.
 During this time, Utility crews will be flushing all hydrants on the City of Orange City’s Water Distribution System.
 Water users may experience reduced water pressure and/or discoloration.
 While your water will be safe for consumption, should you notice any discoloration of your water, we recommend that you run your household faucets (starting with your outside spigot) for several minutes.
 This should help clear up any discoloration and result in the water running clear.

-The City will continue to perform fire hydrant maintenance throughout the year.
+The City will perform fire hydrant maintenance October 22nd through 26th 2018

 How will I know when my area is being flushed?

 - You will see a sign such as this one (flushing sign) in your area.

 - Or you may receive a letter such as this one (PDF)

 - View the City’s Fire Hydrant Maintenance Procedure flyer (PDF)

 Why are hydrants flushed?

 Hydrant flushing is necessary to test the hydrants to make sure adequate flow and pressure is available for fire protection and to identify any malfunctions of the hydrant and related valves.
 Flushing is also done to remove sediment from pipes in order to maintain water clarity and quality in the distribution system.